Maillard Reaction

 In most cooking scenarios, both reactions happen simultaneously.
 When you roast vegetables, the Maillard reaction acts on the amino acids while caramelization acts on the sugars.
 The combination produces more complex flavor than either reaction alone.

-Maximizing the Maillard reaction in cooking
+How can you maximize the Maillard reaction in cooking?

 Searing meat